RajSingh1603/Gittut/README.md

 * **Feature Scaling**
 In order to ensure that a column does not overshadow other columns by the virtue of relatively larger numbers present within the said column compared to the other column(s)

+* **Feature Extraction**
+In order to ensure that a column does not overshadow other columns by the virtue of relatively larger numbers present within the said column compared to the other column(s)